 You can read the CDC’s guide on the topic here: https://www.cdc.gov/coronavirus/2019-ncov/prepare/cleaning-disinfection.html

-In order to keep your countertops free of germs and bacteria, it’s important to always wipe away food spills and soil when they happen.
+To keep your countertops free of viruses and bacteria, it’s important to always wipe away food spills and soil when they happen.
 This also helps to maintain your stone’s protective seal and prevents acidic substances from damaging the surface.

 For a daily sanitizing routine:

-- Clean the surface with Granite Gold Daily Cleaner® to clear all dirt and liquids
+- Clean the surface with a stone-safe cleaner to clear all liquids and soil

-- Allow this to sit on the surface for 5 minutes.
+- Allow the solution to sit on the surface for 3 minutes to kill viruses; 10 minutes for bacteria.

 Be Careful with Household Cleaners on Stone: